danielballan/photomosaic/doc/source/getting-tiles.rst

 The photomosaic package includes tools for downloading image collections from public websites easily.
 These do not "scrape" the websites; they use the website's official API for programmatic access.
 At this time, we only support Flickr, but more will be added in the future.

-If you plan to share or sell the results, pay due attention to the license on the images you download.
+If you plan to share or sell your mosiac, pay due attention to the copyright license on the images you download.
+Where possible, we use the API to make compliance easier.

 Flickr
 ------